apennell/she-templates/README.md

   </div>
   ```
 * Determine which tag to use by the purpose of the content.
 Common examples include:
-  * `body`: this is used once and all tags are nested within this; to apply a style to all elements
+  * [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body): this is used only once and all tags are nested within this; to apply a style to all elements on a page, target `body`
-  on a page, target `body`
+  * [`div`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div): a multipurpose tag that
-  * `div`: a multipurpose tag that allows you to group and style multiple HTML elements together:
+  allows you to group and style multiple HTML elements together:
     ```html
     <div class="image-container">
       <img src="images/logo.png">